pnfo/tipitaka.app/README.md

 `npx pkg -t macos --output tipitaka-app-mac tipitaka-app.js`

 ### Linux
-For linux need to pass in a special param since open does not work in linux
+For linux need to build it on a linux/ubuntu machine

 `npx pkg -t linux --output tipitaka-app-linux tipitaka-app.js`

 ### Run in Website
 Same linux binary is run in the webserver https://tipitaka.app to serve requests from the online website

-`pm2 start ./tipitaka-app-linux -- no-open` (run in pm2 at tipitaka.app)
+1. `pm2 start ./tipitaka-app-linux` (run in pm2 at tipitaka.app)
+2. `git clone` the github repository
+3. copy the `static/db/dict-all.db` (this is not included in the repository since the big size)

 ### Run locally for debugging
-`node --experimental-modules tipitaka-app.mjs no-open`
+`node tipitaka-app.js`

 ### Pre-built Node binaries
 These need to be placed in the same diretory of the exe created above